 Post-renal mainly includes obstructive causes which lead to congestion of the filtration system and thus eventually lead to shutting down of the kidneys.
-The most common ones being renal/ureteral calculi, tumors or any urethral obstruction.
+The most common ones being renal/ureteral calculi, tumors, blood clots or any urethral obstruction.
 Another noteworthy fact is that a unilateral obstruction may not always present as AKI especially if the obstruction is gradual such as a tumor because a normal working contralateral kidney may be able to compensate for the function of the affected kidney.
 Therefore, the most common etiology of post-renal AKI is bladder outlet obstruction.

 AKI is a very commonly seen in patients admitted to the hospital.
 It is often an important factor that contributes to decision to hospitalize for other conditions, if not being the sole reason for hospitalization.
 AKI is one of the most clinically impactful diseases since it affects patient management to a great extent regarding the treatment options for their primary disease.
 Most drugs or procedures that use contrast media may need to delay due to co-existent AKI.
 Most of the drugs are renally excreted, and dosages might need to be adjusted to account for the reduced renal function.
 Sometimes, it may even necessitate frequent monitoring of drug levels, for example, Vancomycin.
 AKI is thus an important contributor to longer hospital stays and patient morbidity.

 Pathogenesis of AKI is etiology driven.
 The common endpoint in all acute tubular necrosis is a cellular insult either secondary to ischemia or direct toxins which result in effacement of the brush border and eventually cell death thus shutting down the function of tubular cells.
+Intratubular obstruction by pigments such as myoglobin or crystals such as uric acid in tumor lysis syndrome or immunoglobulin light chains as seen in monoclonal gammopathy may also lead to the same end result.
+On the other hand, the mechanism of injury in glomerulonephritis may be due to direct immune-mediated injury of the vessels or immune complex deposition leading to an immune response and damage to the glomeruli.

 There are markers of tubular function that can be calculated to help distinguish an etiology like the fractional excretion of sodium and urea, urine osmolality but the sensitivity of all these markers is very poor, and they are affected by many drugs very commonly used in clinical practice such as diuretics.
 Therefore, no single marker can be reliably used in isolation to distinguish pre-renal from renal causes of AKI, which is a common misconception in clinical practice.